Pearson cross-correlation in the first four black hole binary mergers: Results

 \subsection{Cross-correlation: $t$ dependence}

 We run the cross-correlation measure $C$ over the time series around the GW150910, GW151012, GW151226 and GW170104 LIGO data, preprocessed as explained in Section~\ref{sec:int_meth}.
 The resulting $t$ dependence is plotted in the upper panels of Figs.~\ref{fig:150914corr}--\ref{fig:170104corr}, where the time variable is shifted by $t_0 \equiv t_r - 0.1$ for clarity.
 In each figure, each one dealing with a different event, the blue solid and dashed orange lines represent the $t$ evolution of $C$ in the data, respectively before and after subtracting the maximum likelihood waveforms of the reconstructed signals.
 The red vertical line marks $t_p$, the maximal (in absolute value) correlation time found in the data before the waveform subtraction.
 The green vertical line instead highlights $t_d$, the time at which subtracting the waveform signal leads to the maximal difference in the correlation between the original data and the residuals.
 The waveform signals that are subtracted are depicted in the lower panels of the figures.
 They are shown after being whitened, bandpassed and, for the waveform measured in Livingston, shifted by the value of $\tau$ reported in Table~\ref{tab:table1}.
 In each of these lower panels, the yellow region highlights the time frame $\omega = 40$ms for the peak correlation value of $C(t_p, \tau_p, \Delta \tau_p, \omega)$ for the considered event.
 By construction, such a time frame contains the data that the LIGO Hanford and LIGO Livingston detectors collect at the times $t \in [t_p,t_p+\omega]$ and $t \in [t_p+\tau_p,t_p+\omega+\tau_p]$, respectively.
-As previously explained, we expect $t_p$ to be around $t_r - \omega$, i.e.~in the data segment preceding the signal's maximal strain (during the ringdown the amplitude of the signal is much weaker than in the late inspiral and merger phase).
-Our results fulfill this expectation (c.f.~$t_r$ and $t_p$ in Table~\ref{tab:table1} and Table \ref{tab:table2}, which quotes the key quantities calculated in this section).